ewilliams0305/WebLogger/README.md

 public delegate void ConsoleCommandCallback(string command, List<string> arguments);
 ```

-Putting it all together the example program illustrates a lambda expression with two custom commands
+Putting it all together the example program illustrates a lambda expression with two custom commands.
+The command `List<string> arguments` are created by content passed from the console seperated by spaces.
+Each argument will be passed to the delegate as a seperate string.

 ```csharp
 new ConsoleCommand()